marouncz/digital-electronics-2-project/README.md

 After powering on, the unit is ready to play.
 Press any button and play whatever song or melody you want.

 ### Recording
 Pressing the record button, while having the first melody slot selected will start the recording of played notes. ``RECORD`` will get highlighted on the display.
 To stop the recording press the STOP button, which stops and saves the recording to RAM.
-You can
+If you have UART monitoring, you can observe an output of notes and their timestamps.
 > **Note:** The maximum recording length is 70 notes, exceeding the limit will stop the recording

 ### Playback